proudnerds-typo3/laposta/README.md

 # Laposta
 TYPO3 extension
-Subscribe to subscribe and unsubscribe from Laposta newsletters, a Dutch  email service.
+Subscribe to and unsubscribe from Laposta newsletters, a Dutch  email service.

 More info https://laposta.nl/